The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Observations and Data Analysis

 \subsection{Companion Star \& EXOFASTv2 Fit}

 WASP-76A has a companion star.
 WASP-76B was first discovered by \citep{wollert18} through lucky imaging with a separation of 0.425" $\pm$ 0.012" and position angle of 216.9$^\circ$ $\pm$ 2.93$^\circ$.
 Due to the small separation, light from WASP-76B is well mixed with WASP-76A in our HST spatial scan spectrum which causes a dilution effect on the extracted planet spectrum \citep{crossfield12}.
 To correct for this dilution effect, the companion stellar spectral type needs to be determined, and the extra flux contribution removed.
 The temperature of WASP-76A is 6250 $\pm$ 100K \citep{west16} and the updated distance from GAIA \citep{gaia18} is 195.31 $\pm$ 6.03\,parsecs.
 There are a total of three spatially resolved images of the WASP-76 system in the archive, taken with different filters (Table~\ref{observations}) using the Space Telescope Imaging Spectrograph (P.I.s: David Sing \& Mercedes L\'{o}pez-Morales), and Keck-AO with NIRC2 (P.I.: Brad Hansen), all shown in Figure~\ref{companion}.
-To determinate the spectral type of WASP-76B, we performed a two-component SED fit \citep{rodriguez19} for WASP-76 and we determine the radius and temperature of WASP-76B to be $R_{\star} = 0.795 \pm{0.055} R_{\Sun}$ and $T_{eff} = 4850 \pm{150K}$ which we then used as the prior in a EXOFASTv2 global analysis (Table \ref{exofast}).
+To determinate the spectral type of WASP-76B, we performed a two-component SED fit \citep{rodriguez19} for WASP-76 and we determine the radius and temperature of WASP-76B to be $R_{\star} = 0.795 \pm{0.055} R_{\Sun}$ and $T_{eff} = 4850 \pm{150K}$ which we then used as the prior in a EXOFASTv2 \citep{eastman19} global analysis (Table \ref{exofast}).
+Within the EXOFASTv2 fit, the host star parameters are constrained using the we use the MESA Isochrones and Stellar Tracks (MIST) stellar evolution models \citep{paxton15, dotter16, choi16}.
 For the EXOFASTv2 fit, we included six new light curves (Fig. \ref{fig:exofast_transits}) from EulerCAM \citep{ehrenreich20}, Hazelwood and MVRC observations in addition to the transit and RV data used in the discovery paper \citep{west16} to refine and update the system ephemeris.

 With the best-fit radius and effective temperature for both WASP76A and WASP76B, we can then use PHEONIX stellar models to calculate the flux contribution from both stars and the dilution effect of transit and eclipse depth can be corrected as follows: